huazzers/desma126/docs/project-2.md

 Your final project must include the following elements:

 - ☑️ **Physics-based motion and collision** using the Rigidbody component.
-- ☑️ **Gameplay**: you must track player(s') score; consider play experiences and strategic options using level design and game mechanics.
+- ☑️ **Gameplay**: track player(s') score; consider play experiences and strategic optto adapt ball game interaction in virtual spaions using level design and game mechanics.
-- ☑️ **Interaction Design**: you must include input key mapping for gamepad, arcade cabinet, or alternative custom controller(s); consider how to adapt ball game interaction in virtual space.
+- ☑️ **Interaction Design**: consider how ce using input key-mapping.
-- ☑️ **Visual Communication** of game state to player.
+- ☑️ **Visual Communication**: include a starting scene; instructions on how to play; and conveying changes in game states during play.
 - ☑️ **Sound**

 <br>

-Your final project *does not* have to be a traditional ball game.
+**Your final project *does not* have to be a traditional ball game.**

 <br>

 ---

-#### Ball Game Research
+### Proposal

-After picking a ball game to adapt for Project 2, do some research about the game you have chosen, considering the following questions:
+After picking a ball game to adapt for Project 2, do some research about the game you have chosen, considering the following questions -- and pitch your ideas for your project.

 <br>